Leptogenesis from Gravity Waves in Models of Inflation

+We present a new mechanism for creating the observed cosmic matter-antimatter asymmetry which satisfies all three Sakharov conditions from one common thread, gravitational waves.
+We generate lepton number through the gravitational anomaly in the lepton number current.
+The source term comes from elliptically polarized gravity waves that are produced during inflation if the inflaton field contains a CP-odd component.
+The amount of matter asymmetry generated in our model can be of realistic size for the parameters within the range of some inflationary scenarios and grand unified theories.

 As far into the universe as we can see, there is an excess of matter over anti-matter.
-The recent determination of the cosmological parameters from the cosmic microwave background by the WMAP experiment gives the baryon density of the universe as \cite{WMAP} \beq {n_b\over n_\gamma} = (6.5\pm 0.4)\times 10^{-10}\ . \eeq{baryond} This is a small number, but at the same time it is large enough to be a puzzle for models of particle physics.
+The recent determinations of the cosmological parameters from the cosmic microwave background by the WMAP experiment gives the baryon density of the universe as \cite{WMAP} \be /{n_\gamma} = (6.5\pm 0.4)\times 10^{-10}\ . \ee This is a small number, but at the same time it is large enough to be a puzzle for models of particle physics.
 A baryon excess this large cannot be produced in the early universe within the Standard Model of particle physics \cite{HSather}.
-Models that can explain the baryon excess typically involve exotic nonstandard physics, CP violating couplings in the Higgs or supersymmetry sectors or in the couplings of the heavy neutral leptons associated with neutrino mass \cite{troddenreview}.
 In this paper, we introduce a new mechanism for the creation of the matter-antimatter asymmetry, one associated with gravitational fluctuations created during cosmological inflation.

 The conditions for generating a matter-antimatter asymmetry were stated by Sakharov almost forty years ago~\cite{Sakharov}.
 First, baryon number should be violated.
 Second, CP should be violated.
 Third, these symmetry violations should be relevant at a time when the universe is out of thermal equilibrium.
-Since the 1980's, it has been realized that the standard weak interactions contain processes, mediated by {\it sphaelerons}, which interconvert baryons and leptons and are thermally activated at temperatures greater than 1~TeV.
+Since the 1980's, it has been realized that the standard weak interactions contain processes, mediated by {\it sphaelerons}, which interconvert baryons and leptons and are thermally activated at temperatures greater than 1 TeV.
 Thus, we can also create the baryon asymmetry by creating net lepton number at high temperature through out-of-equilibrium and CP-asymmetric processes \cite{KRS,FY}.
 Scenarios of this type are known as {\it leptogenesis}.

 The out-of-equilibrium conditions can be created at a phase transition or through late decay of massive particles.
 The most attractive choice for a phase transition is that associated with electroweak symmetry breaking.
 However, that phase transition is probably not sufficiently strongly first-order.
 This is known to be an obstacle to baryogenesis in the Standard Model, and most of the allowed parameter space in minimal supersymmetry is also already excluded.
 Particle decay asymmetries are loop-suppressed and therefore require relatively large CP-violating phases.
 Such large phases are strongly constrained in supersymmetry \cite{SUSYphases} though they still could appear in the neutrino Yukawa couplings that are used in the Fukugita-Yanagida scenario for leptogenesis \cite{FY}.
 In any event, there is good reason to seek more effective sources of CP-violating out-of-equilibrium physics.